Defining a Mother: 7 Women Share What Makes Them a Mom

 And I am so excited to have the privilege today of defining a mother through the words of several mothers.
 It is my sincere hope that the hearts of these women will touch your mama heart, no matter how “average” or “unusual” of a role you play as a mother.

-Get FREE access to my exclusive resources on topics such as miscarriage, pregnancy, birth and motherhood by clicking here!
+Get FREE access to my exclusive resources on topics such as miscarriage, pregnancy, birth and motherhood by entering your email at the bottom of this page!

 Whether you are a mother to children you have given birth to, a mother to children you took into your arms from the womb of another mama, a mother in spirit to the children who need you for a brief moment in time, or a mother secretly treasuring children you carried within you whom you will never raise …